 A principal point of big questions is to inspire learners to ask them as well as pursue them.
 Make Just One Change by Dan Rothstein and Luz Santana puts this agenda front and center.
 Their subtitle telegraphs the ‘one change’: Teach Students to Ask Their Own Questions.

-Read Make Just One Change and join the global community of educators who are reading the book and using the QFT with their students the next day, sharing the QFT with colleagues across their schools, districts, and states, and are experiencing the joy of teaching students how to ask and think in questions.
+Read Make Just One Change and join the global community of educators who are using the QFT with their students.
+You can read the book one day and put it into practice the next.
+Around the world, educators are sharing the QFT with colleagues in their schools, districts, and states, and they are experiencing the joy of teaching students how to ask and think in questions.